-These parent company only financial statements were authorised for issuance by the Board of Directors on March 8, 2023.
+These consolidated financial statements were authorised for issuance by the Board of Directors on March 8, 2023.

 3. APPLICATION OF NEW STANDARDS, AMENDMENTS AND INTERPRETATIONS

 (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") that came into effect as endorsed by the Financial Supervisory Commission ("FSC")